Reasons to Homeschool

 Deuteronomy 6:4-7 “Hear, O Israel, the Lord is our God, one Lord, and you must love the Lord your God with all your heart and soul and strength.
 These commandments which I give you this day are to be kept in your heart; you shall repeat them to your sons, and speak of them indoors and out of doors, when you lie down and when you rise.”
 (New English Bible)

-Home education empowers parents to pass their values and their worldview to their children without undue interference from who do not share their views.
+Home education empowers parents to pass their values and their worldview to their children without undue interference from those who do not share their views.

 Homeschool does not have to be scheduled during normal school hours.
 Many home educators have educational activities during the evening hours when both parents can be involved.
 Occasionally, my family accompanies me on a business trip.
 For them, it is a field trip.
 Learning opportunities can happen at any time of the day, and the experienced home educator will recognize these opportunities and take advantage of them.